Homelessness and Housing Advice

 Further help and advice

 If you cannot find the information you are looking for, please contact us and we can help.

 If you are currently a tenant of Sedgemoor District Council, you can also contact Homes in Sedgemoor, who manage the Council's properties.
 Visit their website (Homes in Sedgemoor).

-If you are a young person looking for housing advice or support we have a one stop shop called Routes, which is located at 14-16 St Mary Street, Bridgwater.
-Routes is managed by Somerset Coast YMCA and you are welcome to drop in and speak to an advisor or support worker between 9.30am and 4.30pm Monday to Friday or call 01278 726040.
+If you are a young person looking for housing advice or support we have a Pathways to independence (P2i) hub located at Routes, 14-16 St Mary Street, Bridgwater, TA6 3NL.
+You are welcome to drop in and speak to an advisor or support worker between 09.30am and 4pm Monday to Friday or call 03332001616 ext 3402.